 There are three phases of trade show promotion:

-Phase 1: Personalized contact prior to the event.
+Phase 1: Personalized contact and awareness marketing prior to the event.

 Presell conference registrants through personalized phone calls, written invitations, direct mail initiatives, social media and/or email communications.
 You may also want to mail out meaningful giveaways along with a personalized letter to introduce your products, share your booth location, and encourage potential buyers to visit your exhibit.

-To complement your efforts, be sure to leverage digital media by placing exhibiting information on your website, as well as utilizing social networks and mobile marketing to get the message out.
-See the article links at the end of this article for information on specific tactics by social media type.
+To create general awareness, leverage digital media by placing exhibiting information on your website, as well as utilizing internet, social media and texting strategies to get the message out.
+Selective direct mail to targeted prospect lists may also be opportunistic.
+Be sure to "talk up" your participation at a trade show at business events and among networking groups.
+See the article links at the bottom of this page for information on specific marketing tactics.

 This includes live entertainment, hands-on activities, audio-visual programs, unique booth attractions, interactive games, tradeshow giveaways, and food.
-Tweeting and using other social media posts throughout the show also engage attendees and keep them apprised of what's happening at your booth.
+Tweeting, texting, video marketing and social media postings throughout the show engage attendees and keep them apprised of what's happening at your booth.
 Of course, a well-trained, professional, and welcoming trade show team is paramount to success.

 Phase 3: Follow-up after the show to convert leads into sales.